Rathke cleft cyst

 The remainder of the imaged brain (please note this study has been targeted to the pituitary, and as such the whole brain has not been imaged) appears unremarkable.

-Suprasellar Rathke's cleft cyst is the favoured diagnosis, particularly with normal clinical examination and pituitary function.
+Suprasellar Rathke's cleft cyst is the favored diagnosis, particularly with normal clinical examination and pituitary function.
 The main differential diagnosis would be from a craniopharyngiomia, but is considered much less likely.

 Although morphologically typical imaging features, the site being predominantly suprasellar is uncommon.